Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Experiments

 \subsubsection{Details about Performance Metrics}

-Figure \ref{fig:response_time_breakdown} provides a detailed breakdown of response time components, revealing that TORTA achieves superior performance in both waiting times and inference times across all network topologies.
-The waiting times for TORTA range from 0.3 to 1.1 seconds across different topologies, representing significant reductions compared to baseline methods.
-This improvement in queuing delays can be attributed to TORTA's proactive resource management and temporal-aware allocation strategy, which prevents task accumulation by anticipating future demand and pre-positioning resources accordingly.
+Figure \ref{fig:response_time_breakdown} provides a detailed breakdown of response time components, showing that TORTA achieves superior performance in both waiting times and inference times across all network topologies.
+The waiting times for TORTA range from 0.3 to 1.1 seconds compared to 1.2-2.4 seconds for baseline methods, representing reductions of approximately 50-75\%.
+This improvement stems from TORTA's proactive resource management and temporal-aware allocation strategy that prevents task accumulation.

 Figure \ref{fig:prediction_accuracy_impact} illustrates the relationship between demand prediction accuracy and system performance for TORTA compared to baseline methods.
 Since the baseline methods (RR, SkyLB, and SDIB) do not incorporate prediction modules, their performance remains constant across different accuracy levels, as shown by the horizontal lines.
 In contrast, TORTA demonstrates clear performance improvements with increased prediction accuracy, with response times decreasing from approximately 20.5 seconds at 0.1 accuracy to 17.5 seconds at 0.9 accuracy.
 The shaded region around TORTA's curve represents the confidence interval derived from multiple experimental runs.